 - 4. Click Next > and, if desired, change the installation directory. - 5.
 Click Next > to review the installation settings. - 6.
 Click Next > to install the components. - 7.
-When the installation is complete, use the Restart now checkbox to indicate whether or not to reboot the computer at this time or not and click Finish. - Note: To complete the installation, the system on which the JMS component(s) are installed must be rebooted.
+The system on which the JMS component(s) are installed must be rebooted.
+Once the Phoenix installation is complete, use the Restart now checkbox to indicate whether to reboot the computer at this time or not and click Finish.